It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 It also ensures that my operational and marketing activities align with the ‘big picture’ goals I want to achieve for my business.

-When working for yourself, it’s pretty easy to push out deadlines and procrastinate and put things off that you should be working on in your business.
+When working for yourself, it’s easy to miss deadlines, procrastinate, and put off things that you should be working on in your business.

 RELATED: How to write a marketing plan for a service-based small business

-Even though I’ve worked in marketing my whole career, marketing is one of those things that is continuously changing and evolving in business.
+Even though I’ve worked in sales and marketing my whole career, it’s one of those things that is continuously changing and evolving in business.

 So, I’ve had to keep upskilling along the way as my business has grown.

-Marketing is an essential skill that I believe all small business owners need to learn because it’s how you find clients and grow your service business.
+Sales and marketing are essential skills that all small business owners need to learn because they are how they find clients and grow their service businesses.

-"Marketing is an essential skill that I believe all small business owners need to learn because it's how you find clients and grow your service business." – Hayley Robertson #marketing #marketingplan Click To TweetMarketing doesn’t need to be complicated, and like all skills, marketing can be learnt and mastered.
+"Marketing is an essential skill that I believe all small business owners need to learn because it's how you find clients and grow your service business." – Hayley Robertson #marketing #marketingplan Share on XSales and marketing don’t need to be complicated, and like all skills, they can be learnt and mastered.

 Once you know the fundamentals of how marketing your business works, it will also help you ask the right questions and get the correct type of support when it comes time for you to outsource your marketing as your business grows.